Exclusive: Amazon raises overtime pay for warehouse workers

 As the virus spreads across the United States, Amazon has offered unlimited unpaid time off to encourage employees to stay home if they don’t feel well.
 It has also staggered workers shifts and prohibited employees from sitting next to each other in the lunchroom to limit contact.

 But four Democratic U.S. senators, including Cory Booker and Bernie Sanders on Friday expressed concern in a letter to Amazon’s Chief Executive Jeff Bezos that the world’s largest online retailer has not taken enough measures to protect its warehouse staff.
-They specifically asked if the company would provide “time-and-a-half” hazard pay for its workers.
+They specifically asked if the company would provide “time-and-a-half” hazard pay for its workers. {nL1N2BE02N]

-Amazon on Thursday reported its first warehouse employee in the United States tested positive for the virus, forcing the company to temporarily shutter a warehouse in New York.
+Amazon on Thursday reported its first employee in the United States tested positive for the virus, forcing the company to temporarily shutter a warehouse in New York.

 As the virus spreads across the United States, several clothing retailers and department-store chains have shut stores and cafe and restaurant operators have closed down or limited services to delivery and take-away.